Leptogenesis from spontaneous symmetry breaking during inflation: Post-inflationary Higgs relaxation

-\textbf{Large-mixing.} In the case of $h_0 \gg \Lambda$, the Higgs mass enhanced by inflaton velocity is so large such that the Higgs oscillation stablized at a new minimum $h = h_{\rm new} $ in a short time.
+\textbf{Large mixing.} In the case of $h_0 \gg \Lambda$, the Higgs mass enhanced by inflaton velocity is so large that the Higgs oscillations occur near a new minimum $h = h_{\rm new} $ for a short period of time.
 Given that the energy taken away by the Higgs sector is also important, the kinetic energy $\rho_{\rm kin}$ cannot become dominant at the first stage of preheating.
 Instead, the inflaton velocity reaches a nearly constant value $\dot{\theta} \approx \sqrt{\lambda}h_{\rm new}$ in a short time as Higgs stablized at the new minimum.
 This effectively results in an additional phase of slow-roll with $\theta = \theta_0 - \sqrt{\lambda} h_{\rm new} t$ decreases monotonically in time.
-Figure \ref{fig_strong-coupling} shows an example with $m_h \gg m_\phi$, where one can see that $H \simeq m_\phi^2\theta/(3h_{\rm new}^2\dot{\theta})$ decreases in proportion to $\theta$ during the additional phase of slow-roll.
+Figure \ref{fig_strong-coupling} shows an example with $m_h \gg m_\phi$, where one can see that $H \simeq m_\phi^2\theta/(3h_{\rm new}^2\dot{\theta})$ decreases in proportion to $\theta$ during the additional epoch of slow-roll.

 As the inflaton value decreases, $\theta$ starts to oscillate when $V_{\rm osc}$ becomes comparable to the kinetic energy $\rho_{\rm kin} \simeq h^2\dot{\theta}^2/2$.
 As shown in Fig.~\ref{fig_density_wc}, the kinetic energy and the Higgs density start to play important roles in the mixed $\theta$-$h$ oscillation for $\tau > 20$, and the background evolution in general deviates from that of the matter domination.